syncfusion-content/windowsforms-docs/WindowsForms/LayoutManagers/FAQ/How-to-use-multiple-Layout-Managers-in-a-single-form.md

 ---
 layout: post
-title: How to use multiple Layout Managers in a single form
+title: How to use multiple Layout Managers in a single form | WindowsForms | Syncfusion
 description: How to use multiple Layout Managers in a single form
 platform: WindowsForms
 control: Layout Managers Package